K0b3Bryant/quant_bryan/README.md

-# bryan
+# Quant Bryan
-All my quant stuff
+A collection of all my quantitative stuff.